 A stone’s throw from Newcastle’s iconic Tyne Bridge, House of Tides is set within a beautifully restored townhouse.
 Behind the stove is Newcastle-born Kenny Atkinson, who runs the restaurant with wife Abbie.

-His distinguished career has seen him win Michelin stars for other people’s restaurants across the UK and beyond, but he’s now back home to give the north-east restaurant scene a much needed shot in the arm.
+His distinguished career has seen him win Michelin stars for other people’s restaurants across the UK, but he’s now back home to give the north-east restaurant scene a much needed shot in the arm.

-Awarded a Michelin star in the 2016 guide, House of Tides has been an unchecked success: a beacon of excellence in a city that’s not especially well known for its food.
-Atkinson is a firm believer in the multi-course tasting menu approach (choose from either five or eight courses) and he doesn’t scrimp on them, with premium ingredients aplenty.
+Awarded a Michelin star in 2016, House of Tides has been an unchecked success: a beacon of excellence in a city that’s not especially known for its food.
+Atkinson is a firm believer in the multi-course tasting menu approach and he doesn’t scrimp on them, with premium ingredients aplenty.

 The Grade I-listed former merchant’s townhouse that houses the restaurant has been carefully restored to its former glory.
-The main dining area is unpretentious in feel with whitewashed walls and characterful wooden pillars.
-To the side of the restaurant is the equally attractive Violets café, overseen by trained pastry chef Abbie with an affordable, all-day, locally-sourced menu.
+The main dining area is unpretentious in feel with whitewashed walls and characterful wooden pillars and a muted colour palette, which contrasts with the vibrant dishes served.